reisd/100daysMLChallenge/README.md

 **Thoughts** : LDA for topic modeling is quite interesting.
 Look forward to using it in the topic analysis.

 **Link of Work:**  N/A today

+## Day 10 : Jul 18 , 2018

+**Today's Progress** : I watched three videos late night.
+I stopped at fourth video because I am just so tired now.
+Need to rest.

+**Thoughts** : Hyperparameter tuning process doesn't seem fun.

+**Link of Work:**  Personal evernote notebook

+**Plan for Tomorrow** : Watch all the videos in Week 3 of Class 2 and finish the quiz